-4.1 NOISE MODEL
+4.1 EXISTING NOISE LEVELS

-- 4.1.1 A detailed noise model has been generated to calculate noise propagation from the site due to typical operations.
-The noise model was generated applying the following methodology: - The model was generated using the PC based CadnaA® noise modelling package; - The noise model was set to apply the prediction methodology from ISO 9613-2: Acoustics - Attenuation of sound during propagation outdoors - Part 2: General method of calculation; - To reflect the local ground cover, ground absorption was set to G = 1 (100% acoustically absorptive ground) with the exception of the site, which was modelled as G=0 (100% acoustically reflective ground); - Buildings associated with the development and existing buildings surrounding the site were incorporated into the noise model to account for acoustic screening effects; - The noise model accounted for the topography of the site and surrounding area by including DTM data from data.gov.uk; - A noise source was included at the location labelled in Figure 1-2 at a height of 1 m; - Measurement Location 1 was included as a receiver in the noise model and was used to calibrate the noise source to the average noise level measured during operational hours; and - A receiver has been included in the centre of the nearest residential garden at a height of 1.5 m. - 4.1.2 Figure 4-1 shows the location of the modelled noise source and receivers described above.
+- 4.1.1 A detailed noise model has been generated to calculate noise propagation from the existing site due to typical operations.
+The noise model was generated applying the following methodology: - The model was generated using the PC based CadnaA® noise modelling package; - The noise model was set to apply the prediction methodology from ISO 9613-2: Acoustics Attenuation of sound during propagation outdoors Part 2: General method of calculation; - To reflect the local ground cover, ground absorption was set to G = 1 (100% acoustically absorptive ground) with the exception of the site, which was modelled as G=0 (100% acoustically reflective ground); - Buildings associated with the development and existing buildings surrounding the site were incorporated into the noise model to account for acoustic screening effects; - The noise model accounted for the topography of the site and surrounding area by including DTM data from data.gov.uk; - A noise source was included at the location labelled in Figure 4-1 at a height of 1 m to be representative of typical operations within the GAP site; - Measurement Location 1 was included as a receiver in the noise model and was used to calibrate the noise source to the average noise level measured during operational hours; and - A receiver has been included in the centre of the nearest residential garden at a height of 1.5 m. - 4.1.2 Figure 4-1 shows the location of the modelled noise source and receivers described above.